Halip26/weather-app/README.md

 # **Weather Application Website**

-**This Flask application showing the Weather, allowing you to:**
+**This Flask app displays the weather, allowing you to:**

-- To show the weather
+- To display the weather
+- Enter the location

 ## **Getting Started**